 - Make sure that you have enough battery on your phone to end your ride.
 It's easy to lose track of how much battery you have on your phone and if you take a lot of pictures or use it to surf the web, it will drain your battery.
 You will need your phone to end the ride with the app.

-- If you drove into the city, make sure to take a picture of where you parked your car.
-You can use your smart phones map features or screen shot data from Google Maps so that you know exactly what streets are near by and how far away they are from where you left off.
+- If you drive into the city, make sure to take a picture of where you parked your car.
+You can use your smartphone’s map features or screenshot data from Google Maps so that you know exactly what streets are nearby and how far away they are from where you left off.

 Thanks to electric scooters, you can zip around town with ease.
 It's perfect for tourists with limited time or anyone who wants to see more on their trip to the nation's capital without worrying about traffic and parking headaches!